If you are an NRI and have cash in India rupees you carried with you when you travelled overseas, there’s some news for you!

 What it also means is after the deadlines the government and RBI have set, the old 500 and 1000 rupee notes that you have will be illegal and no better than ‘useless paper.’

 There are a few exceptions, though.

-Government hospitals, petrol pumps, railway, govt. bus ticket booking counters, airline, chemists, stores run by Central or State govt., authorised milk booths, crematoriums/burial ground and a few other important places will continue to accept the old denomination notes till 11 Nov.
+Government hospitals, petrol pumps, railway, govt. bus ticket booking counters, airlines, chemists, stores run by Central or State govt., authorised milk booths, crematoriums/burial grounds and a few other important places will continue to accept the old denomination notes till 11 Nov.